Generic drug: amifampridine

-What is Firdapse (amifampridine), and how does it work?
+What is Firdapse (amifampridine), and what is it used for?

-Firdapse is a prescription medicine used to treat Lambert-Eaton myasthenic syndrome (LEMS), an autoimmune disease, in adults.
+Firdapse is a a potassium channel blocker used to treat Lambert-Eaton myasthenic syndrome (LEMS), an autoimmune disease, in adults and children 6 years of age and older.

 What are the side effects of Firdapse?